My Forking Life

 1. To start, prepare the meat or vegetables you plan on marinating.

-2. Once your marinade is blended, you can place the meat or vegetables in a shallow dish or resealable bag, then pour the marinade over, covering it completely.
+2. Once your marinade is blended, place the meat or vegetables in a shallow dish or resealable bag, then pour the marinade over them, covering them completely.

-3. Cover the dish, or tightly seal the plastic bag and refrigerator for at least 2 hours.
+3. Cover the dish, or tightly seal the plastic bag, and refrigerate for at least 2 hours.
 Marinate meat overnight for maximum flavor.

 4. When you're ready to cook your food, discard any remaining marinade left in the dish or bag.